SulmanK/Omdena-MLOPS/README.md

 # Omdena-MLOPS
-## An introductory course to the MLOPS workflow by Omdena.
+## An introductory course to Machine Learning Operations (MLOPS) by Omdena

-The course content included:
+Course content:
 * Background of MLOPS
 * Containers for ML Deployment
   *   Kubernetes